 Requiring a minimum set of external components, the device includes an internal 250 kHz switching frequency oscillator that can be externally adjusted up to 1 MHz.

-The HSOP8 package with exposed pad allows the reduction of $R{th(JA)}$ down to 40 °C/W.
+The QFN and the HSOP packages with exposed pad allow reducing the $R{thJA}$ down to 60 °C/W and 40 °C/W respectively.